Seminole Wars: Consequences

-Spain accepted and eventually resumed negotiations for the sale of Florida.
+Spain, seeing that the British would not join them in making a strong denouncement of the Florida invasion, accepted and eventually resumed negotiations for the sale of Florida.
 Defending Jackson's actions as necessary, and sensing that they strengthened his diplomatic standing, Adams demanded Spain either control the inhabitants of East Florida or cede it to the United States.
 An agreement was then reached whereby Spain ceded East Florida to the United States and renounced all claim to West Florida.

-Britain protested the execution of two of its subjects who had never entered United States territory.
-There was talk in Britain of demanding reparations and taking reprisals.
-At the end, Britain refused to risk another war with the United States because of its failed conquest of the country during the War of 1812 years earlier, as well as opting to maintain good relations for economic reasons.

 There were also repercussions in America.
 Congressional committees held hearings into the irregularities of the Ambrister and Arbuthnot trials.
-While most Americans supported Jackson, some worried that Jackson could become a "man on horseback", a Napoleon, and transform the United States into a military dictatorship.
+While most Americans supported Jackson, some worried that Jackson could become a "man on horseback", a second Napoleon, and transform the United States into a military dictatorship.
 When Congress reconvened in December 1818, resolutions were introduced condemning Jackson's actions.
 Jackson was too popular, and the resolutions failed, but the Ambrister and Arbuthnot executions left a stain on his reputation for the rest of his life, although it was not enough to keep him from becoming president.
+Jackson was accused of having initiated the war on his own authority, possibly for corrupt purpose, such as a land speculation in Pensacola.
+When the charges followed him through his later presidential campaigns he started lying that he had actually been authorized to invade by a secret message sent to him and him alone by James Monroe through congressman John Rhea, and that he had later burned secret message on orders of Monroe during the Congressional investigation.
+The so-called Rhea letter has been proven multiple times to have been a bit of extended trickery upon which Jackson constructed later feuds; the consensus of historians remains that "not only did [the Rhea letter] not exist, but could not have existed."